Assassin & Cinderella: Manga

 Written and illustrated by Yuzo Natsuno, Assassin & Cinderella began serialization on Square Enix's Gangan Online manga website on August 22, 2022.
-Its chapters have been collected into five tankōbon volumes as of October 2025.
+Its chapters have been collected into six tankōbon volumes as of August 2026.

 The series is published in English on Square Enix's Manga Up!
 Global app.
 During their panel at Anime Expo 2024, Square Enix Manga & Books announced that they would begin releasing volumes of the series in English in March 2025.